steeleye/recruitment-ext/frontend/simple-test.md

 ### React Component Code Review

-- List down all the problems in the below component
+- List down all the problems in the component below
-- Refactor the component to avoid the above problems
+- Refactor the component to fix the mentioned problems

 ```jsx
 import React from 'react'